-Provides the physical interface to a digital output, and a single digital photo-coupled input that is used for connecting a variety of external alarm devices to the AXIS 2100; including, IR-sensors, switches and alarm relays.
+Provides the physical interface to a digital output, and a single digital photo-coupled input that is used for connecting a variety of external alarm devices to the AXIS 2110; including, IR-sensors, switches and alarm relays.
 In combination with the configurable alarm facilities, you can quickly develop a variety of security applications that are triggered on time - or alarm based - events.
 The connector can also be utilized as an alternative connection point for DC supply to the unit.

-RS-232 Serial Connector
+RS-232 Serial

+Connector

-Single 9-pin D-sub connector providing the RS-232 serial interface dedicated for modem connection.
+The serial connector provides the RS-232 interface for connecting a modem.